grafana/agent/docs/sources/flow/_index.md

 Agent with a focus on ease-of-use, debuggability, and ability to adapt to the needs of power users.

+Components allow for reusability, composability and focus on a single task.

+* **Reusability** allows for components to have multiple inputs and outputs.
+* **Composability** allows for components to be chained together to form a pipeline.
+* **Single task** means the scope of a component is limited to one narrow task and thus has fewer side effects.

 > **EXPERIMENTAL**: Grafana Agent Flow is an [experimental][] feature.
 > Experimental features are subject to frequent breaking changes and are
 > subject for removal if the experiment doesn't work out.